jtamboli07/BPMEWorkshop/case_Management.md

 # Understanding Case Management Framework Implementation
 Case Management brings a lot of functionality to a BPM solution implementation.
 All the implementation capabilities are not that obvious.
 We created this lab to illustrate this implementation methodology.
+I have a video on TIBCO Academy to explain this section below. https://academy.tibco.com/share/asset/view/394

 The slide below is a good illustration of such an implementation.